danielwhitt/Eliassen-Equator/README.md

-Plots to make figures for Whitt et al. (2025) "Eddies drive meridionally asymmetric upwelling in the equatorial Pacific" to be submitted to JPO May 2025.
+Matlab to make figures for Whitt et al. (2025) "Eddies drive meridionally asymmetric upwelling in the equatorial Pacific" to be submitted to JPO May 2025.

 F1 (derecho)
 F2 (wyrtki_diagram_calculations.m)